weaviate/weaviate-io/developers/weaviate/modules/retriever-vectorizer-modules/multi2vec-clip.md

 You can now use Weaviate normally and all vectorization during import and search time will be done with the selected CLIP transformers model.

-## Option 2: Use any publically available SBERT Clip Model from the Huggingface Model Hub
+## Option 2: Use any publicly available SBERT CLIP model from the Hugging Face Model Hub

-You can build a docker image which supports any model from the [Huggingface model hub](https://huggingface.co/models) with a two-line Dockerfile.
+You can build a Docker image which supports any model from the [Hugging Face model hub](https://huggingface.co/models) with a two-line Dockerfile.
 In the following example, we are going to build a custom image for the [`clip-ViT-B-32` model](https://huggingface.co/sentence-transformers/clip-ViT-B-32). *Note: This model exists as a pre-built container, you don't have to build it yourself.
 This is just to outline the process.*

 #### Step 1: Create a `Dockerfile`
 Create a new `Dockerfile`.
 We will name it `clip.Dockerfile`.
 Add the following lines to it: